Ramy Rabia

-Ramy Hisham Abdel Aziz Mostafa Rabia (رامي هشام عبد العزيز مصطفى ربيعة; born 20 May 1993) is an Egyptian professional footballer who plays as a centre-back for Egyptian Premier League club Al Ahly and the Egypt national football team.
+Ramy Hisham Abdel Aziz Mostafa Rabia (رامي هشام عبد العزيز مصطفى ربيعة; born 20 May 1993) is an Egyptian professional footballer who plays as a centre-back for UAE Pro League club Al Ain and the Egypt national football team.

 He began his career with Al Ahly, making his professional debut at the age of seventeen in 2010.
 Regarded as one of the brightest prospects in Egyptian football, he attracted attention from several clubs before joining Portuguese side Sporting CP in 2014 for a fee of €750,000.
 However, after one season in which he made only three first team appearances, he rejoined Al Ahly.

-Rabia has represented Egypt at under-20 level, captaining the side to victory in the 2013 African U-20 Championship.
-He made his debut for the senior squad in December 2012 during a friendly match against Qatar.

 Early life

 Rabia was born in Cairo, Egypt on 20 May 1993.
+He started his football career at Al Ahly's academy.

 Club career

 Al Ahly

 Rabia began his career with Al Ahly, making his debut against Haras El Hodoud under coach Abdul-Aziz Abdul-Shafi at the age of seventeen due to injuries to several first team players.
 Despite Abduk-Shafi's departure soon after, Rabia continued in the first team under new manager Manuel José de Jesus.
 After club captain Hossam Ghaly was ruled out with injury, Rabia was chosen as his replacement as a defensive midfielder during the 2013 FIFA Club World Cup in Morocco.
-He earned praise for his performances during the tournament and the club's subsequent league matches as he helped the club win the Egyptian Premier League title after overcoming a seven point deficit to rivals Zamalek.
+He earned praise for his performances during the tournament and the club's subsequent league matches as he helped the club win the Egyptian Premier League title after overcoming a seven-point deficit to rivals Zamalek.
 He attracted attention from several European sides, including Manchester United, Chelsea and Borussia Dortmund.
 He was offered a trial with French side Lille but was forced to cancel after undergoing surgery for a knee injury suffered during a league match against Smouha.

 In December 2013, English Premier League club Hull City submitted an offer for Rabia to join the club on a trial period with the possibility of a loan move for the remainder of the 2013–14 season.
 The club had previously approached Al Ahly prior to the Club World Cup but negotiations had been delayed to allow Rabia to take part in the competition.
 However, Al Ahly rejected the offer with club director Sayed Adbel-Hafiz stating "We totally refuse the idea of a player going out on loan from Al Ahly to a club that does not know if they will sign him or not."
 Despite the move being called off, Hull manager Steve Bruce described Rabia as having "a big future ahead of him."

 During his first spell with Al Ahly, Rabia helped the side win two Egyptian Premier League titles, two CAF Champions League titles and two CAF Super Cups.
+Ramy Rabia is an Egyptian defender who currently plays for Al-Ahly in the Egyptian Premier League.